thetarnav/solid-devtools/packages/debugger/README.md

 )
 ```

-### Reattaching sub roots back to the tree
+#### Reattaching sub roots back to the tree

-Solid doesn't attach roots created with `createRoot` to it's detached parent, so the debugger has no way of reaching it.
+If you choose to attach debugger manually, you have to do that with every sub root, even if it is theoretically a part of existing and attached tree.
+This is because Solid doesn't attach roots created with `createRoot` to it's detached parent, so the debugger has no way of reaching it.
 To reattach this root back to the tree tracked by the debugger — simply put another `attachDebugger` call inside it.

 [More in this issue](https://github.com/thetarnav/solid-devtools/issues/15)

 This also will be necessary when using components that use `createRoot` internally, like `<For>`, `<Index>` or `<Suspense>`.

+> **Note**
+> This applies only when you are attaching roots manually.
+> For automatic attaching, this is already handled.

 ```tsx
 <For each={list()}>